quetool/quetool/README.md

 ### Hi there 👋

-I'm a mobile engineer with more than 8 years of experience.
+I'm a software engineer with more than 8 years of experience.

 ![timeline](https://raw.githubusercontent.com/quetool/quetool/master/Untitled-Project.jpg)